 Larger Class Alternatives

-While the jury is out regarding the true impact of larger class sizes on a student’s performance, staying close to your child and remaining actively involved in their academic career can certainly help your student transition to a new class size.
+While the jury is out regarding the true impact of larger class sizes on a student’s performance, staying close to your child and remaining actively involved in their academic career can help your student transition to new class size.